ableischwitz/quay-standalone-service/README.md

 # Open port for Quay PostgreSQL - this will expose the database outside the host!!
 % firewall-cmd --permanent --zone=public --add-service postgresql
 # Open port for Clair PostgreSQL - this will expose the database outside the host!!
+# If not using this setups default port 5433 for Clair's postgres, please adjust accordingly
-% firewall-cmd --permanent --zone=public --add-port 5433
+% firewall-cmd --permanent --zone=public --add-port 5433/tcp

 # Open port for Redis - same for redis
 % firewall-cmd --permanent --zone=public --add-service redis